japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

 `doDestroy` <<unpersist, removes all the persisted state associated with a broadcast variable on all the nodes in a Spark application>>, i.e. the driver and executors.

-NOTE: `doDestroy` is executed when xref:ROOT:Broadcast.adoc#destroy-internal[`Broadcast` removes the persisted data and metadata related to a broadcast variable].
+NOTE: `doDestroy` is executed when ROOT:Broadcast.md#destroy-internal[`Broadcast` removes the persisted data and metadata related to a broadcast variable].

 == [[unpersist]] unpersist Utility